People and Places, The Story of St John’s College 1863-2013

 Christina Baxter became the next Principal in July 1997.
 She was the first woman Principal and the first lay person to be in that post at St John’s College.
 She had already been on the Faculty for eighteen years and had built a fearsome reputation as Chair of the House of Laity on General Synod.
 Her strengths listed in the Guardian’s 50 most powerful women in Britain supplement in May 1997 are ‘Straight Speaking.
 No Nonsense.’

 Facing financial pressures and falling student recruitment, Christina addressed the issues with the implementation of Mixed Mode delivery of ordination training in the autumn of 1997 and the pushing through of an application by the Centre for Youth Ministry to open a regional delivery centre at St John’s College which became a reality in 1999.
 On 31st August 1998, Little Peaches, the onsite nursery, opened officially.
 Prior to this time, there had been a crèche run by parents.
 Christina’s national role within the Church of England and her contribution to theological education was recognised in 2005 when she was awarded the CBE.

 In 2010 Christina stepped down from General Synod and encouraged the Council to step up succession planning, knowing that she would retire in the spring of 2012.
 In 2011 interviews were held for the post of Principal and The Revd Dr David Hilborn, Assistant Dean at St Mellitus College and Principal of the North Thames Ministerial Training Course, was appointed.

-David Hilborn began in the role officially in April 2012 and in the past year has begun to review many areas of the College’s life.
-He is seeking to shore up the charismatic evangelical ethos of St John’s College by underlining the mission statement:
+David Hilborn began in the role officially in April 2012 and began to review many areas of the College’s life.
+He sought to shore up the charismatic evangelical ethos of St John’s College by underlining the mission statement:

 ‘To inspire creative Christian learning marked by evangelical conviction, academic excellence and charismatic life, that all who train with us might be equipped for mission in a world of change.’